Let Us Answer Your Questions

 Returning appointment fees are as follows:

-- Returning full body screening – €275
+• Returning full body screening – €275

-- Returning mole check – €120
+• Returning mole check – €120

-We are not affiliated with any health insurance provider, and cover for our services are not guaranteed.
+We are not affiliated with any health insurance provider, and cover for our services is not guaranteed.
 While cover is unlikely, some patients have been successful in claiming back from their provider, and so we would recommend checking with your provider directly for more information on your level of cover for screening services.

-Unfortunately, our receipts are autogenerated from our booking software, and cannot be amended to include additional or alternative information.
-Our receipts include the names of all doctors involved in the reviewing process.
+Unfortunately, our receipts are auto generated from our booking software, and cannot be amended to include additional or alternative information.

-Due to the level of demand for our services, we would require a €50 deposit to secure your appointment with one of our melanographers.
+Due to the level of demand for our services, we require a €50 deposit to secure your appointment with one of our melanographers.

 Once you cancel your appointment at least 48 hours prior to your scheduled time, your deposit will be returned.
 If the appointment is cancelled within 48 hours, your deposit will be lost as a cancellation fee.